koliajaykr/course-r4bee/content/authors/admin/_index.md

 I'm a PhD survivor with MBA in tourism studies.
 I love to teach data science using R statistical language.

-If you are afraid but still want to take your first step towards data science then this course is for you.
+If you are taking your first step towards data science and feeling really scared then this course is for you.

 No recorded videos.
 There will be live interactive sessions using Google Meet.